ISCHEMIC STROKE / PREVENTION

 EC-IC bypass in carotid territory

-- the theoretical indications are untreatable ICA stenosis/occlusion or MCA occlusion
+- theoretical indications are untreatable ICA stenosis/occlusion or MCA occlusion

-- bypass between the superficial temporal artery (STA) and one of the cortical MCA branches
+- bypass between the superficial temporal artery (STA) and cortical MCA branches

 - ICA-MCA bypass

-- this bypass is most commonly offered in patients with moyamoya
+- this bypass is typically offered to patients with moyamoya

 EC-IC bypass in posterior circulation

-- theoretical can be offered in otherwise untreatable stenoses and occlusions of vertebral and basilar arteries
+- can theoretically be offered for otherwise untreatable stenoses and occlusions of the vertebral and basilar arteries

 - usually, the connection between the occipital artery and PICA or SCA is established

-- it is possible to create a high-flow bypass using a graft from the saphenous vein
+- it is possible to create a high-flow bypass using a saphenous vein graft